• Cart

 were planned with the program’s mentoring, of which 40 were completed by the end of the ILOP.

-Read more about this program’s results in our wrap-up article and in the country profiles of Cameroon, Ghana, Tanzania, and Vietnam.
+Read more about this program’s results in our wrap-up article and in the individual country reports for Cameroon, Ghana, Tanzania, and Vietnam.

 2007-2012: The International Legislative Audit Assistance Program (ILAAP)